giantswarm/rfc/future-of-mc-bootstrap/Readme.md

 - Use Kubernetes native tooling instead of terraform and virtual machines
 - Create a reliable way to recreate the management cluster from scratch if it is messed up by our tests
-- Have a freshly created managment cluster every beginning of the week to avoid configuration drift and manual changes sneeking in.
+- Have a freshly created management cluster every beginning of the week to avoid configuration drift and manual changes sneaking in.

 ## Current state